Leading SAFe (Scaled Agile Framework) Exam Notes

 - Capabilities are sized to fit in a Program Increment (PI) and delivered by multiple Agile Release Trains (ARTs)

-- Capabilities includes a Phrase, a benefit hypothesis and Acceptance criteria
+- Capabilities include a Phrase, a benefit hypothesis and Acceptance criteria

 How to prioritize Program Backlog for optimal ROI?